No Silver Bullets: Why Understanding Software Cycle Time is Messy, Not Magic: Background

-Cycle time examines one aspect of the speed of software delivery by measuring the time between task start and task delivery.
-It has consistently been described by industry research as one of the best and most trusted metrics for software productivity (Carey 2024).
-In this same report, similar metrics also showed preference, such as lead time, deploy frequency, and change failure rate.
 The common thread across these metrics is that the unit of work is defined by the team or company in relation to goals that serve the strategic interests of the project.
 While there is a good deal of nuance with respect to what goes into setting these units up, they are both discrete (and so ``objective''-feeling) but also defined, often collaboratively, with respect to the outcomes that matter.
 This is in contrast to lines of code, for example, which may or may not be relevant to the goals of the engineering teams, and which is avoided by 70\% of respondents in the same industry report.
 Cycle time may also be considered an important part of developer experience as a component of what leads to a fluid-feeling development and release cycle (André N. Meyer et al. 2021).

 In calls to re-examine the complexity of developer productivity, researchers have argued that velocity measures are highly task-dependent, and do not represent the quality of work done or other, longer-term measures of the impact of work (Sadowski, Storey, and Feldt 2019).
 It is also possible for velocity measures to have multiple directional relationships with desired outcomes depending on software developers' larger context.
 For instance, hypothetically speaking, an increase in velocity may associate with more success for a software team when this increase arises because the team engages in process improvements, creating processes that help them to move more quickly through development tasks, and thereby meet a critical deadline for a product launch, leading to business outcomes which then lead to more resources for the team.
 However in a different scenario, an increase in velocity may be associated with more failures for a software team, for instance, if velocity changes arise because the team begins to eschew quality control processes, eventually leading to costly critical business failures.